jfrog/jfrog-data-generator/artifactory-data-generator/README.md

 You can modify the version, registry and image namespaces by copying the `env.setup.default` to `env.setup` and overriding with your desired values before running the build.

+### Usage

+To run a generator, simply:

+* Pull the specific generator docker image (Note: Prerequisite is Docker 17.0+).
+    * `docker pull <IMAGE-NAME>:<TAG-NAME>`

+*  Run the image, mounting the properties file with your details
+    * `docker run --rm -v /my/copy/config.properties:/config.properties <IMAGE-NAME>:<TAG-NAME>`

+You can also pass in environment variables instead of a properties file:

+* Run the image, passing in environment variables with your details
+     * `docker run --rm -e "ARTIFACTORY_URL=http://example.org/artifactory" ... <IMAGE-NAME>:<TAG-NAME>`

+You can even mix and match, with environment variables taking precedence

+* Run the image, passing in environment variables and mounting a properties file with your details
+    * `docker run --rm -e "ARTIFACTORY_URL=http://example.org/artifactory" -v /my/copy/config.properties:/config.properties <IMAGE-NAME>:<TAG-NAME>`

+If README.md.template is available for the package generator type, You can see the usage details of the generator.
+* Run the image, with environment variable PRINT_HELP
+    * `run -it -e PRINT_HELP=true <IMAGE-NAME>:<TAG-NAME>`

 ## Adding a new package type

 To add a new package type, you will need to: